 - Classroom physical activities that combine physical effort with cognitive demands likely produce effects beyond those of pure aerobic exercise, e.g., running in place (Diamond & Ling, 2016).

-Cognitive-exercise likely primes the brain for learning and may enhance attention, on-task behavior, sequencing, and memory (Schmidt, 2016; Donnelly et al., 2016; Donnelly and Lambourne, 2011).
-Yet more research is needed.
+- Cognitive-exercise likely primes the brain for learning and may enhance attention, on-task behavior, sequencing, and memory (Schmidt, 2016; Donnelly et al., 2016; Donnelly and Lambourne, 2011).
+More research is in progress.

 As we move and think together, we teach the children some cognitive science along the way, increasing student interest, self-confidence, and engagement.